Now Reading

 But we’re not talking about regular old sales here, we’re talking about SaaS sales.
 And with that comes a whole new set of rules to follow.
 New metrics to track.
 An entirely different mindset.

-You’ve got the leads.
-You’ve designed a captivating website.
-Your marketing strategy is on point.
-So what’s next?
+You've got the leads.
+You've designed a captivating website.
+Your SaaS marketing strategy is on point.
+So what's next?
 Where do you go from here?

-What are SaaS Sales?
+What Are SaaS Sales?

 Salespeople are everywhere.
 From cars to real estate, even the cell phone you might be browsing on as we speak.
 However, these are physical products.
 The sales strategies in place for products like these vary drastically from those used in selling SaaS products.